mannreis/netcdf-c/docs/internal.md

  ENDIF()
 ````

-In automake, the "check-local" extension mechanism is used
+In automake, the "clean-local" extension mechanism is used.
-because it is invoked after all tests are run in the nczarr_test
-directory.
 So nczarr_test/Makefile.am contains the following
 equivalent code:
 ````
  if ENABLE_S3_TESTALL